Bozrem/SmartBen/Docs/SOFTWARE.md

 The biggest way that I'm modularizing the design is to write the different components as their own seperate Python scripts running as services that interact through HTTP requests

 ### Media API
 The Media API manages anything to do with what media is playing on the system.
-This could be media from alarms going off to media from a Bluetooth connection.
+This could be media from alarms going off to media from a Bluetooth connection.\
+In Bluetooth mode, volume is controled by whatever device connected to Ben (Ben just sits at 50%), but the Media API controls its own volume when playing on-device media like alarms
 #### Incoming requests:
 Commands API from app commands to pause/play, skip, etc.\
 Alarm API to play media for an alarm going off\